Carl Raschke: Satanic ritual abuse moral panic, modern popular culture and new religious movements

-Scholars Asbjørn Dyrendal, James R. Lewis, and Jesper AA.
-Petersen (2015) provide examples of Raschke "quoting ... misleadingly and out of context" and "hav[ing] forgotten all his academic training, and reverted, in a telling manner, to the folklore of evil".
-The scholars characterize Raschke as an "until-then well-reputed academic" (referring to the publication of Painted Black).
+Scholar Robert Latham (2007) refers to Carl Raschke as "a tabloid 'expert' on 'cults'".
 Scholar Joseph P. Laycock is highly critical of statements that Raschke made in the 1980s and early 1990s regarding Satanism in popular culture, noting that Raschke "is one of the few academics who embraced the moral panic over Satanism and role-playing games in the 1980s".
 Analyzing Raschke's works on heavy metal, scholar Robert Walser (2013) says that "the terrorism of Raschke and similar critics depends upon two tactics: anecdote and insinuation.
 Raschke himself cites a group of sociologists of religion who determined that there was 'not a shred of evidence' that Satanism is a problem in America, directly contradicting the thesis of Rashke's book."

 Raschke's comments regarding Heathenry have also been criticized.
 According to a 1998 interview with the SPLC, Raschke claimed that "a recent biological terrorism threat in New York City may have come from Asatrúers [sic]" (quote from SPLC 1998, reprinted in Gardell 2003).
 Citing this claim as an example of the reception of Heathenry in his overview, scholar Mattias Gardell (2003) says "I have found nothing to substantiate the alarmist allegations of Raschke".

 In an article on Wicca and media for the Oxford Handbook of Religion and the News Media (2012), scholar Sarah M. Pike describes how a media report during the trial for the West Memphis Three "failed to consult experts on Wicca and Satanism" but rather referred to material by Raschke, who she describes as a "widely discredited 'Satanism expert'".

 Raschke has written and commented in the media extensively on contemporary religion, especially regarding the New Age Movement.
 His most cited and often controversial book on this is The Interruption of Eternity (1980).
 Other writings of this kind include "The New Age: The Movement Toward Self-Discovery", "New Age Spirituality" and "New Age Economics".